-During the height of summer at Casey, day time temperatures occasionally rise above freezing, while from April to October they fall into the minus twenties and thirties.
+At the height of summer, day time temperatures at Casey sometimes rise above freezing.
+From April to October they fall into the minus 20s and 30s.
 Temperature extremes recorded at Casey are −41°C in July and +9°C in January.

-The yearly average wind speed at Casey is around 20km/h.
-In comparison, Hobart’s yearly average is around 12km/h.
-However, blizzards produced by low pressure systems strike with little warning and wind gusts well over 250km/h have been recorded.
+The yearly average wind speed at Casey is around 20 km/h.
+In comparison, the yearly average of Hobart in Tasmania is around 12 km/h.
+Blizzards produced by low pressure systems can strike with little warning and wind gusts well over 250 km/h have been recorded.

 The hours of daylight experienced at Casey vary markedly throughout the year.
-In January the sun stays above the horizon almost continuously, while in June the sun appears for less than an hour each day.
+In January the sun stays above the horizon almost continuously.
+In June, the sun appears for less than an hour each day.

 Tides are measured for many different research and operational purposes.
-Such measurements have a practical value in determining sea level for mapping elevations and ocean depths, tidal predictions for shipping, and in the calibration of satellite altimeters.
+These measurements have a practical value in working out sea level for mapping elevations and ocean depths, tidal predictions for shipping, and in the calibration of satellite altimeters.

 Tide measurements also have a research value.
 Sea level data helps us understand long-term climate change as well as continental readjustment, heat transfer across the continental shelf, and other oceanographic phenomena including observation of Southern Ocean oscillation.